toeverything/blocksuite/packages/docs/blocksuite-overview.md

 To try out BlockSuite, refer to the [Quick Start](./quick-start) document and start with the preset editors in `@blocksuite/presets`.

-> 🚧 BlockSuite is currently in beta, with some extension capabilities still under refinement.
+> 🚧 BlockSuite is currently in its early stage, with some extension capabilities still under refinement.
 Hope you can stay tuned, try it out, or share your feedback!